Activities to Teach About Disabilities

 So here you go, I combed the web and found many printables and downloads, and websites for you to use.
 I did not create any of these, merely sharing them.

-Teaching Kids about Disabilities
+Teaching Students about Disabilities

 When readers find this post, I am often asked about disability awareness activities for adults.
 Definitely needed!
 I hear you.
 But I was unable to find any disability awareness activities for adults, so you may want to adapt these to an older audience.
 I know it is very needed in the workplace.